pullashradha/BandTracker/README.md

 HTML | CSS | C#
 ----- | ----- | -----
 --- | --- | Add DateTime option to add time of event at venue
+--- | --- | Allow user to delete band from database but keep information of band in the venue page though it can't be altered, just to view past performers

 ## Support and Contact Details